monoteba/unity-visual-scripting/recipes/gun-turret/gun-turret.md

 The `Bullet` should be a child of the `Head` and should also be facing forward - local Z. The bullet has a `Collider` and a `Rigidbody`, since we will let the physics simulation handle the bullet once it is fired.
 The mass of the bullet is higher than the cubes, to make a bigger impact.

 > Note: The rotation of the head is not limited in any way.
-This means it can potentially shoot straight up or down
+This means it can potentially shoot straight up or down.

 <img src="./scene-1x.webp" srcset="./scene-1x.webp 1x, ./scene-2x.webp 2x">